 You also want to save for short-term goals.
 Those could range from buying birthday gifts to going on vacation.
 Basically, anything you don’t count among typical monthly expenses that’s coming up in the next six to 18 months.

 And you’ve probably got some mid-term goals worth saving for, too, like buying a house or setting aside enough for your kids’ future college education.
-You can use a savings account, or investment account, for those.
+You can use a savings account, or investment account (like an Acorns account), for those.
 (Read more about investing for goals besides retirement here.)

 If you’re struggling to save, take a close look at your expenses for places to cut back.
 (Need some inspiration?
 Try any of these 101 ways to save.)
 You might also be able to negotiate savings on big bills, like your smartphone and cable.